maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Syne Mitchell. *Inventive Weaving on a Little Loom: Discover the Full Potential of the Rigid-Hedde Loom for Beginners and Beyond*.
 - Phylis Morrison. *Spiders' Games: A Book for Beginning Weavers*.
 - Anne E. Nygård. *Weaving Damask*.
-- Peggy Osterkamp. *Weaving for VBeginners: An Illustrated Guide*, 4th ed.
+- Peggy Osterkamp. *Weaving for Beginners: An Illustrated Guide*, 4th ed.
 - Peggy Osterkamp. #1 *Winding a Warp and Using a Paddle*; #2 *Warping Your Loom and Tying On New Warps*, 4th ed.; #3 *Weaving and Drafting Your Own Cloth*.
 - Âsa Pärson and Amica Sundström. *The Weaving Handbook: The Art and the Craft: Theories, Materials, Techniques, and Projects*.
 - Jane Patrick. *The Weaver's Idea Book: Creative Cloth on a Rigid Heddle Loom*.